guangie88/nginx-root-reverse-proxy/README.md

 # `nginx-root-reverse-proxy`

-Dockerfile setup to have Nginx perform rewrite server name rewrite to have reverse proxy at root level.
+Dockerfile setup to have Nginx perform reverse proxy at root level.

 ## Command to run